replicatedhq/replicated-field-labs/instruqt/lab05-airgap/04-moving-assets/assignment.md

 You'll also want to download the other bundle `Latest Lab 1.5: Airgap Bundle` to your workstation.

-From your jumpbox, check that the download has finished, so you can copy it to the Air Gap server.
-If you have not started the download, see the [Starting the kURL Bundle Download](#starting-the-kurl-bundle-download) instructions above.
+From your jumpbox (Instruqt browser tab), check that the download has finished, so you can copy it to the Air Gap server.
+If you have not started the download, see the [Starting the kURL Bundle Download](#starting-the-kurl-bundle-download) instructions in the previous step.

 You can use the DNS name in this case, as described in [Instance Overview](#instance-overview).